rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Earth-by-Andrew-H-Knoll.md

 Gravity.
 It's what keeps us grounded!
 Ha, dad joke?
 Really.
 Come now.
 This is me, not Knoll!
 Whoops.
 I'm scanning the pages here.

 Home is _terra firma_.
 What else is terra? [_Terraform_](https://en.wikipedia.org/wiki/Terraform_\(software\)) is a silly software tool that has a nice name that a big evil mega corp in James Cameron's (and others!) older worlds would be doin' in order to be always ["Building Better Worlds"](https://alienanthology.fandom.com/wiki/Weyland-Yutani).
 Always be building better worlds!
-There is also _Terra incognita_.
-It does not matter, back to Knoll!
+There is also _terra incognita_.

 [Carbon dioxide](https://en.wikipedia.org/wiki/Carbon_dioxide), please explain that to a 3 year old.
 Easy.
 Here's Wikipedia, the People's Encyclopedia:

 > In the air, carbon dioxide is transparent to visible light but absorbs infrared radiation, acting as a greenhouse gas.

-The food we eat is made of it and it comes from the oceans and the atmosphere.
-Every breath we take brings in rich with oxygen air.
+We'd have to discuss the Biogeochemical cycle but suffice it to say that the food we eat is made of it and it comes from the oceans and the atmosphere.
+Every breath we take brings in oxygen, a waste product.
 That's where we get all this energy to walk around and do stuff with.

 > Well, I was 18 and didn't have a care.
 But I was leaning, solid everywhere.

-Knoll goes on to ask a bunch of heavy questions about how to explain life on our rock (the third from the sun).
-What controls the composition of seawater and the atmosphere is a good example of one of these heavy types of questions.
+Knoll begins to ask a bunch of heavy questions early on here.
+For instance, how to explain life on our rock (the third from the sun).
+What controls the composition of seawater and the atmosphere is another good example.
 But the most important thing to ask, according to Knoll, is how human beings are altering life on Earth via our own actions.
 Everything comes from the Earth but no one seems to care all that much.
 He goes on to discuss Boston (of course!) blah blah...

 We read further down past a nice quote from a Senegalese forest ranger from 1968 about why we conserve what we love or some such and we then see why Knoll wrote this book: an attempt at understanding.